headphonejames/you-are-interesting-streamlit/readme.md

 The [You are Interesting](https://www.youareinteresting.org) project is an experiment in creating a context for brief, fun conversations with people who are open to connecting with strangers.

-1
-You definitely don't need to track metrics to execute on this idea, but if you wanted to, this is the app to do it.
+This app isn't required to execute on this idea, but if you wanted track metrics of the connections being made, this is the app to do it.

 #### It tracks:
 * Who is staffing the project at any given time